 Student Presenter Awards

 The Graduate College offers funds to deserving students to defray expenses associated with travel to present original research or scholarly work.
 Qualifying presentations must be at a meeting or conference of a nationally or internationally recognized scientific or scholarly society.
 Awards may be used for transportation, hotel, meals, and/or registration expenses.
 A graduate student is defined as a degree-seeking student currently enrolled in a Graduate College program.
-(Students enrolled in professional and non-Graduate College programs, e.g., MSW, MBA, DrPH, MPH, MENG, DMD, and MD are NOT eligible for these awards.)
+(Students enrolled in professional and non-Graduate College programs, e.g., MSW, MBA, DrPH, MPH, MENG, DMD, JD, LLM, PharmD, and MD are NOT eligible for the,se awards.)
 For a full list of programs in the Graduate College, please see the Graduate College Web site.
 Awards are contingent upon the availability of funds.
-Students are only eligible to receive funding once per academic year.
-This award is not handled through the Fellowships Office.
+Students are only eligible to receive funding once per fiscal year.
+This award is handled by the HR/business manager.

 To apply, print out the application form and fill it out in full.
 Print directly from the online application page; do not copy/paste or otherwise alter or manipulate the text.
-INCOMPLETE OR ALTERED APPLICATIONS WILL NOT BE CONSIDERED.
+INCOMPLETE, ALTERED, and/or UNSIGNED APPLICATIONS WILL NOT BE CONSIDERED.

 If you are not applying for optional matching funds (see bottom of this page), do not complete that section of the form (the last section, on matching funds).

 Applications must be submitted before the closest deadline following the completion of your trip.
-Applications submitted prior to the proposed trip will be reviewed during the subsequent round.
+Applications submitted prior to the proposed trip will be held until after the travel is concluded.
 When a deadline date falls during a weekend, the deadline will be the following Monday.
-Historically, there have been three deadlines per year.
-Beginning August 1, 2019, there will be MONTHLY deadlines on the LAST DAY of the month.
-To ease the transition to the new format, travel completed in June & July will be due July 31st.
+The MONTHLY deadline is the LAST DAY of the month.

 Applicants must be presenters of research or scholarly work at an appropriate meeting or conference.
 Awards will NOT be given to individuals who are not themselves presenting, even if their name(s) appear as a coauthor of the work.
 Applicants must submit proof that they will or have been presenters at the meeting or conference in the form of a printout of the program listing the applicant’s presentation from the official conference website along with the url, a copy of the cover page from a printed program and of the page that lists the applicant’s name and the date and time of the applicant’s presentation, or an official letter or e-mail addressed to the applicant stating that he or she has been accepted as a presenter at the meeting or conference.
-Applicants should also submit an abstract of the work presented.
+Applicants should also submit an abstract of the work presented, along with any receipts or an email confirmation of the purchase(s).
 Failure to submit the required materials will disqualify your application.

 Print and complete the application form and have it signed by your advisor, director of graduate studies, or department head.
 If traveling by car, indicate the mileage.
 Presenter Awards will not cover mileage within metropolitan Chicago.

-Email your completed application, with all required attachments, to: Student.firstname.lastname@example.org
+Using the file naming protocol, email your completed application, with all required materials, as a single PDF, to: Student.email@example.com

-Physical copies may be addressed to Susana Sylvester, Graduate College (MC 192), 606 University Hall (the Graduate College’s main office).
+Physical copies may be addressed to Tiana Johnsen, Graduate College (MC 192), 606 University Hall (the Graduate College’s main office).

 The Graduate College is not responsible for any losses or delays caused by mail service, electronic or otherwise.
 INCOMPLETE APPLICATIONS WILL NOT BE CONSIDERED

 Students who meet the stipulated criteria for the award and submit all of the required documents will be considered for a payment of up to $100, which does not require any cost-sharing with an advisor, department, or disciplinary college.
 The Graduate College will provide up to an additional $100 in matching funds with the requirement of a 1:1 match (up to $100).
 A request for additional Graduate College funds must include a signed statement from the advisor, director of graduate studies, or department head confirming the source of matching funds.
-For examples see the table below.
+(It is the student’s responsibility to secure the match after the SPA has been awarded.)
+See examples below.

 An individual may not receive more than one Student Presenter Award per fiscal year (July 1 – June 30).
 The Graduate College attempts to support as many qualified applicants as possible; however, awards are contingent upon the availability of funds.